zhangxianyi/the_silver_searcher/README-WINDOWS.md

 Compilation steps:
  * run: premake4 vs2010
  * open vs-premake/ag.sln in Visual Studio 2010 or later, proceed as usual
+ * the binaries end up as rel/ag.exe or dbg/ag.exe (release/debug builds)

 How this port was made.
 -----------------------